Dr. Janet Heukeshoven

 Juries are required for majors, scheduled during the last week of school or early in the week of finals.

-Voice study at Saint Mary's emphasize the classical repertoire, but occasionally, students may request to work on a musical theatre or jazz piece.
+Voice study at Saint Mary's emphasize the classical repertoire.
 Vocal Coaching is also available as a course for students who have had at least one semester of vocal study, and who wish to focus on presentation and acting as it relates to vocal music, especially musical theatre.